SuikaCider/coding_practice/DataCamp/Analyzing-Electric-Vehicle-Charging-Habits.md

 [x] Created GitHub landing page
 <br>
-[] Tried project once by myself
+[√] Tried project once by myself
 <br>
-[] Checked solution — annotated what I learned if my answer was wrong
+[√] Checked solution — annotated what I learned if my answer was wrong
 <br>
 [] Document will not be edited further

+1. Find out how to add anchor-links so you can jump from question to question
+2. Look into markdown hygiene / styling so I can make this easier to read...

 <br>

 ## Preliminary questions